mobilestack-xyz/mobilestack-shefi/CONTRIBUTING.md

 # Contributing

-Valora is open source and we welcome open participation!
+Shefi is open source and we welcome open participation!

 ## Contributing PRs